Going Beyond Office 365, Azure Cloud Billing, and Spreadsheet Accounting

 Simplifying billing with a cloud billing management platform like CloudCheckr is the only way to increase profits when you’re selling a subscription to Office 365.
 Here’s how:

-Capture discounts.
 One of the ways MSPs can make a profit is by capturing Azure discounts and applying them to the master account.
-However, with manual bill procedures these discounts are often ‘lost,’ and accidentally spread across all client accounts.
+However, with manual Azure cloud billing procedures, these discounts are often ‘lost,’ and accidentally spread across all client accounts.
 With cloud billing management, ensure that all discounts are applied to the right account, whether it’s your client accounts or discounts that belong on the master account.

 Let go of error-prone, manual cloud billing and embrace comprehensive cloud management.
 Read this white paper to learn how you can use CloudCheckr for Reseller and MSP Billing.